nilmtk/nilmtk/README.md

 nilmtk: Non-Intrusive Load Monitoring Toolkit
 ======

-NILM is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.
+Non-Intrusive Load Monitoring (NILM) is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.
 In other words, it produces an (estimated) itemised energy bill from just a single, whole-house power meter.